dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

     azd up
     ```

-1. Choose to expose the **webfrontend** service to expose to the internet.
+1. Choose to expose the **webfrontend** service to the internet.

 1. Select the Azure subscription that should host your app resources.

 1. Select the Azure location to use.

     The Azure Developer CLI provisions and deploys your app resources.
-The process may take several minutes to complete.
+The process may take a few minutes to complete.

     :::image type="content" source="media/resource-deployment.png" alt-text="A screenshot showing the completed deployment result.":::